 Other Activities and Non-Walking Travel Companions

 In addition to the daily walks and the electric bike day, this trip will include other activities in Provence.
-We hope to include a truffle hunt and tasting on the south side of the Luberon (great fun!), a game of petanque, and of course at least one outdoor market.
+We’ll include a game of petanque and of course at least one outdoor market.
 With all this walking, we’ll be able to eat extremely well, and we’re planning lunches and dinners at some of our favorite places, including Pierre’s dinner table at our hotel!

 We meet travelers at the Avignon TGV station on Saturday afternoon; this is also our drop-off point the following Saturday morning.
 Many travelers begin or end their stay in France with a few days in Paris.
 Avignon, Arles, Aix-en-Provence and Marseille are also interesting destinations in Provence, easily reached from Paris on the high-speed TGV train.